ModelEarth/data-pipeline/timelines/training/naics/README.md

 ---

-### 2.)
-Output annual training files to:
+### 2. Output annual training files

+Project Lead: Yanqing (Lily)

-output/2021/2021-naics2-counties.csv
+Save to: output/2021/2021-naics2-counties.csv
+Later these will reside in /community-forecasting

 To streamline reuse, we'll avoid creating a header row.